mgoellnitz/trackdown/issues.md

     refs #GOGS remote command added

-## ASSIGNMENT of issues should be part of the format and tooling (in progress)
+## ASSIGNMENT of issues should be part of the format and tooling (resolved)

 *1.0*